luna/luna-rfcs/text/0000-syntax-overhaul.md

 Types.
 Unified Classes, Modules and Interfaces
 ----------------------------------------------
-We propose to unify the abstraction of classes, modules and interfaces under a single first-class umbrella.
-All of the following functionalities are provided by a new `type` keyword, resulting in a highly flexible language construct:
+Luna unifies the abstraction of classes, modules and interfaces under a single first-class umbrella.
+All of the following functionalities are provided by the `type` keyword, resulting in a highly flexible language construct:

 - **Classes.** Types provide containers for data and associated behavior.
 - **Modules.** Types provide namespacing for code and data.